21 Best Vancouver Hikes - A Vancouver Hiking Guide

 Goat Mountain is a less well-known option for hiking near Vancouver.
 However, this intermediate hike is worth a try.
 The hike takes four hours and is eight kilometres long, round trip.
 There are elevation gains of 300 metres, with some small areas of steep terrain.

 The hike begins at the top of Grouse Mountain Ski Resort.
-Take the Grouse Mountain Skyride to the top, and follow the signs for the Goat Mountain hike.
+Take the Grouse Mountain Skyride to the top, and follow the signs for the Goat Mountain hiking trail.
 This hike offers lovely views of Vancouver, the surrounding mountains, and Kennedy Lake.
 You can even see Mount Baker and Vancouver Island on clear days.

-You can access the Goat Mountain hike July through October.
+You can access the Goat Mountain hike from July through October.
 It's a 30-minute drive from Vancouver, or you can take public transport.
 Dogs are not allowed on the walk.

 Lighthouse Park, West Vancouver